Links

 Indicator Fields

 A common security question is, “Was some indicator ever observed in any of our logs?”
-Panther's Indicator Search enables you to find the answer by searching across data from all of your various log sources.
+Panther's Search tool enables you to find the answer by searching across data from all of your various log sources.

 As log events are ingested, the indicators field in their corresponding schema identifies which fields should have their values extracted into p_any_ fields, which are appended to and stored with the event.
 The table below shows which p_any_ field(s) data is extracted into, by indicator.